vmware-archive/hillview/docs/userManual.md

 There are two ways to modify the selection:
-1. By using the mouse: Clicking on a column description toggles its selection status.
-If CTRL is pressed, then we the current selection status of the other column descriptions is not affected, if CTRL is not pressed, they are unselected when we click.
-By pressing SHIFT, we can un/select whole intervals rather than a single column description at a time.
+1. By using the mouse as described here.

+2. Using the selection menus:
-2. By using the Column selection menu described below, or by right-clicking on the **Name**, **Type** or **Allows Missing** column headers, both will pop-up the same selection menus.
+..* By right-clicking on the **Name**, **Type** or **Allows Missing** column headers.
+..*  By using the Column selection menu described below.
+Both actions will pop-up the same selection menus.

 ![Column selection menu](schema-browser.png)